telefire/mimic3-time-series/README.md

 ### Questions

-Please feel free to reach me (Yanke Hu, yhu@humana.com) or Raj (Raj Subramanian, rsubramanian5@humana.com) for any questions or just open a github issue.
+Please feel free to reach me (Yanke Hu) or Raj (Raj Subramanian) for any questions or just open a github issue.